Implanted Port in Children: Care Instructions

 • After the port is inserted, have your child take it easy for about 1 day.
 Your child will be able to return to normal activities shortly after.
 How soon depends on how your child feels, what types of activities your child does, and why the port is needed.

-• Don't let your child wear anything tight (like a sports bra, suspenders, or a backpack strap) that irritates the skin near the port.
+• Don't let your child wear clothing (like a sports bra, suspenders, or a backpack strap) that rubs the skin over the port.

-• Have your child carry a medical alert card in a safe place.
-Your child will get a card with information about the port.
-It will tell health care workers about the port in case your child needs emergency care.
+• Consider having your child wear a medical alert bracelet and carry a medical alert card.
+These will tell health care providers about the port in case your child needs emergency care.

 • Make sure to go to all follow-up appointments.
-A nurse or other health professional will flush the port to keep it open.
+Your child's port will need to be flushed out regularly to keep it open.
+Your child's care team will do this for you.

 When should you call for help?